Strategic Transportation Investments

 Regions made up of NCDOT Divisions 1 and 4 and Divisions 2 and 3 chose to utilize this option and developed alternate Regional Impact and Division Needs criteria.

-These photos show Governor McCrory and other state leaders explaining the benefits of the Strategic Mobility Formula during the April 18 announcement.
+These photos show Governor McCrory and other state leaders explaining the benefits of the Strategic Mobility Formula during an April 18, 2013, appearance.